What is cryptocurrency? And what does it mean for your taxes?

 How does the Infrastructure Investment and Jobs Act affect cryptocurrency taxes?

 In late 2021, the Infrastructure Investment and Jobs Act became law and changed tax reporting requirements for cryptocurrency.

-You’ll then use that 1099-B to report your transactions on your own 1040.
 To see how this reporting works now, check out the next section.

 Tax form for cryptocurrency

 There are two types of tax forms you may encounter for your taxes.

 - Forms 1099: Depending on your activity and the exchange you use, you may receive either Form 1099-K or Form 1099-B to report your crypto transactions.

 - Forms 1099-NEC: You may receive Form 1099-NEC if you are an independent contractor paid in cryptocurrency for performing services.